 - Recording cutting loss percentages per ingredient

-- Alerts for major price changes
+- Alerts for significant price changes

 - Food cost monitoring per dish